When the Heat Becomes the Hazard

 • Move immediately to a cool, shaded, or air-conditioned space.

-• Remove outer clothing and nappy for babies.
+• Remove outer clothing, and nappy for babies.

-• A cool (not cold) water spray is effective and less distressing than immersion.
+• A cool, not cold, water spray is effective and less distressing than immersion.

 • Do not apply ice packs or ice-cold water directly to a child’s skin.